Bypass navigation bar

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-The catalog provides detailed information about courses required for:
+The catalog provides detailed information about awards and degrees in Engine Technology.

 About half of the coursework takes place in our well-equipped lab, where you’ll get hands-on experience.
 During the co-op work portion of your program (usually the last course taken), you’ll have the opportunity to work as a paid employee at a local dealership while continuing to earn college credit.
 Many of our students are offered jobs at the dealership where they have completed their co-op work experience.

-Our Engine Technology instructors have real-world experience, which makes them able to relate to the challenges you face at work.
+Engine Technology instructors have industry experience, so they can relate to the challenges you face at work.
 They work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our Engine Technology instructors.